2 Son 3: Synopsis

 The music video portrays how society seeks to indoctrinate and convert non-conventional people into conventional ones.
 "In a Terminator-like way," Lali is the last human being on Earth who has not received a lobotomy.
 In the beginning of the clip, she is shown preparing and training herself for something which is not yet specified.
 Then, she gets into her motorbike and turns herself in at a technological, futuristic place where some bad, conservative men capture her.
-There, Lali receives a lobotomy, is electrocuted and drowned to get information out of her and convert her into a "conventional" person.
+There, Lali is tied to a chair, receives a lobotomy, is electrocuted and subjected to water torture to get information out of her and convert her into a "conventional" person.
 While this happens, images of a stone, which represents Lali's strength, are juxtaposed.
 In the end, the scene becomes more colorful as Lali escapes on her motorbike and she reaches and touches the stone, referencing that she has survived every attempt to convert her into a conventional person.